- Occupation: Professional

 - Familiarity with EA: Familiar, Very Familiar

 This is where you come in.
-Once you’ve familiarized yourself with the EA basics, cross-reference them against what people in your life and field are doing, and see where the principles might be beneficial.
+Once you’ve familiarized yourself with the EA basics, cross-reference them against what people in your life and field are doing, and see where the principles might be applied beneficially.
 For instance, one doctor advocated to his fellow medics that they donate more thoughtfully and generously once he realized the relative value of his money in saving lives.

 If you come up with synergies between effective altruism and your line of work, pilot your initiative, pass these ideas onto EA Workplace Activism, and post about it the relevant EA Facebook group for others to adopt.
 You can also share the idea in a write-up on the EA Forum.
 If the project is likely to require some funds, consider applying for funding from the Centre for Effective Altruism.